citp/privacy-policy-historical/b/bo/boo/booksalefinder.com.md

 Tel: 978-562-3400, Fax: 978-562-1233, [Editor@BookSaleFinder.com](mailto:editor@BookSaleFinder.com)

 All rights reserved.
-No portion of this document may be reproduced, copied or revised without written permission of the editor.
+This work constitutes a compiled database under US Copyright law and is registered with the US Copyright office.
+No portion of this work may be reproduced, copied or revised without written permission of the editor.